RaseyaArt/BlocklandReference/links.md

 - DSO Decompiler: [Untorque](https://github.com/figment/Untorque)
 - Abandoned Blender DTS Exporter: [io_scene_dts](https://github.com/qoh/io_scene_dts)
     - I ended up having to downgrade Blender to v2.77 to get it to work
+    - Wasn't able to find anything else that works as easily as this